apache/royale-docs/features/as3/xml.md

 ActionScript has support for XML as a native type.

 ## Some history
-In 2004 and 2005, [Ecma published ECMA-357](https://www.ecma-international.org/publications-and-standards/standards/ecma-357/) which was a spec for handling XML in Javascript.
+In 2004 and 2005, [Ecma published ECMA-357](https://www.ecma-international.org/publications-and-standards/standards/ecma-357/) which was a spec for handling XML in JavaScript.
 The spec was called E4X (Ecmascript for XML).
 This was adopted by Firefox (SpiderMonkey) and ActionScript.
-Unfortunately [it was not adopted by Chrome](https://bugs.chromium.org/p/v8/issues/detail?id=235), so it never became a Javascript standard.
+Unfortunately [it was not adopted by Chrome](https://bugs.chromium.org/p/v8/issues/detail?id=235), so it never became a JavaScript standard.

-Today, E4X lives on in ActionScript, Adobe's ExtendScript and [Rhino Javascript](http://mozilla.github.io/rhino/).
+Today, E4X lives on in ActionScript, Adobe's ExtendScript and [Rhino JavaScript](http://mozilla.github.io/rhino/).

 ## Types
 The XML spec defines 4 additonal types